Congressional Art Competition

 Students who would like to participate must submit:

-- a completed Student Release Form
+A completed Student Release Form

-- a description of the medium and background of the piece along with their entry.
+A description of the medium and background of the piece along with their entry.
 All entries must comply with the competition guidelines.

 Please note that the Student Release Form requires a signature from each student’s art teacher.
 The Congressional Institute is allowing an email from art teachers stating the student’s piece is original in concept in lieu of their signature.